kiyounglee/understandinges6/manuscript/08-Iterators-And-Generators.md

 In this code, `createIterator()` is a generator function expression instead of a function declaration.
 The asterisk goes between the `function` keyword and the opening parentheses because the function expression is anonymous.
 Otherwise, this example is the same as the previous version of the `createIterator()` function, which also used a `for` loop.

-I> Creating an arrow function that is also a generator is not possible.
+> Creating an arrow function that is also a generator is not possible.

 ### Generator Object Methods